-Oil Rig, Oil Field, & Oil Truck Injury Attorney in Dallas
+Oil Rig, Oil Field, & Oil Truck Injury Attorneys in Dallas

 We've found our way to patches 30 miles deep into ranches on the border and to oil rigs just up the highway.
 But whether the injury occurs 140 feet off ground or 20 stories above the ocean, if your oil rig lawyer can’t focus on your case, the oil rig companies will rub salt in your wounds.
 They have massive resources and they fight dirty.
 They blame the victim.
 They blame those who can’t pay.
 They never accept fault.